 “As though the Will had been written to retain the holdings until she reaches adulthood all along, yes?”

 He nodded.
 “In my experience, a royal summons, especially when there are obvious concerns as to Linda Auers’s safety if she were to leave the King’s Empire without an entourage of security, would be the fastest and cleanest method of escaping the clause that limits his availability to his child.
 Of course, there are other ways…”

 I asked, “Such as?”

 “There isn’t a clause preventing Allecks Auers from expanding his daughter’s entitlement.
 He could purchase a small local hotel as an expansion.
-As manager for that establishment, he would technically be managing Auershaus in part… Or he could simply take a secondary management position such as scheduling, which he could perform at a distance… Honestly, the will is worded in such a way, I’m almost sure the authoring lawyer intended for it to be breeched.
+As manager for that establishment, he would technically be managing Auershaus in part… Or he could simply take a secondary management position such as scheduling, which he could perform at a distance… Honestly, the Will is worded in such a way, I’m almost sure the authoring lawyer intended for it to be breached.
 On the first read, I found a handful of viable loopholes to exploit… I still recommend the royal summons, and if all else fails, there isn’t a codicil preventing someone from purchasing the estate from the trust once Mr. Auers violates the conditions.
 Options.
 You have plenty.”